 The benefits of spinach are many.
 Leafy greens like spinach provide more nutrients than any other food, when compared calorie for calorie.
 Here are some spinach facts to consider:

-- This is a very nutrient-dense food.
-It’s low in calories yet very high in vitamins, minerals and other phytonutrients.
+- The nutritional value of spinach indicates it to be a very nutrient-dense food.
+It is low in calories yet very high in vitamins, minerals and other phytonutrients.

 When you consume this healthy food, you don’t need to worry about your

 weight-loss diet as you take in abundant, good-for-you nutrients.

 leafy green is an excellent source of vitamin K, vitamin A, magnesium,

 folate, manganese, iron, calcium, vitamin C, vitamin B2, potassium, and

 vitamin B6.
 It’s a very good source of protein, phosphorus, vitamin E,

 zinc, dietary fiber, and copper.
 Plus, it’s a good source of selenium, niacin, and omega-3 fatty acids.